Top Pick: BORA PM-3550

 Overview

-Moving up a few hundred pounds in machine capacity and you’ll find a class of heavy duty mobile bases that support, well, heavy machines.
+Moving up a few hundred pounds in machine capacity, you’ll find a class of heavy-duty mobile bases that support heavy machines.

-And, with these bases the design will alter just slightly to include two fixed caster and two swivel casters.
-The difference, though, is instead of a foot activated lift you’ll find leveling pads that lock the machine in place with a few turns.
+And with these bases, the design will be slightly altered to include two fixed casters and two swivel casters.
+The difference, though, is instead of a foot-activated lift, you’ll find leveling pads that lock the machine in place with a few turns.

 Key Features